 For the last few weeks, I’ve had a chance to play with the beta of oXygen 17, which has just been released by publisher SyncRO Soft.
 In keeping with my previous post, I’m going to focus on how the software is evolving.
 However, since there are a good 80 new features in this release, I can’t avoid doing a bit of feature listing

 The Humanist Nerd explains how he approaches posts about software for technical communication, especially when he has a relationship with the company that publishes it.

 At the beginning of 2014 Adobe released Technical Communication Suite 5, with new versions of all its key software elements.
-As I mentioned in a recent post, I’ve been asked to blog on a lot of subjects.
-This is one. … Continue reading

 In June and September your Humanist Nerd spoke at four different conferences.
 In this post, I’ll tell you about UA Europe, Congility, and TCUK.
 I’ll save a separate post for EuroIA.

 oXygen’s new release is part of the company’s policy of regularly (every three or four months) releasing “incremental” upgrades.
 I use quotes because Syncro Soft, the publisher of oXygen, regularly includes major new features in these free, “incremental” upgrades.
 This was especially the case with release 14.1 that included forms based editing of XML attributes – about which more in a moment.